brod2240/ufid_reader/README.md

 "day-r": 'false', \
 "day-f": 'false', \
 "day-s": 'false' \
-Note: The days are not set as booleans but as strings of 'true' or 'false'.
+Note: The days are NOT set as booleans but as strings of 'true' or 'false'.
 It is supposed to be lowercased.
 \
 ## Course API and HTML Parser Helper Functions (AaronHelpFunc):
 ### Instructions